diditforlulz273/fastauc/README.md

 Two fast AUC calculation implementations for python:

-python-based is approximately 5X faster than the default sklearn.metrics.roc_auc_csore()
+python-based is approximately 5X faster than the default sklearn.metrics.roc_auc_score()

 C++/ctypes based is approximately 22X faster than the default sklearn.metrics.roc_auc_score()